Reinforcement Learning for Robotic Manipulation using Simulated Locomotion Demonstrations: Environments

 \textbf{Shadow's Hand Single Object Environments}.
 These include the tasks first introduced in~\cite{PlappertHER2}, i.e. \textit{Egg}, \textit{Block}, \textit{Pen} manipulation.
 In these tasks, the object (a block, an egg-shaped object, or a pen) is placed on the palm of the robot hand; the robot hand is required to manipulate the object to reach a target pose.
-The target pose is 7-dimension describing the 3D position together with 4D quaternion orientation, and is randomly generated in each episode.
-The reward is $0$ if the object is within some task-specific range to the target, otherwise the reward is $-1$.
-As in~\cite{PlappertHER2}, each task has two variants: \textit{Full} and \textit{Rotate}.
+The target pose is 7D describing the 3D position together with 4D quaternion orientation, and is randomly generated in each episode.
+The reward is $0$ if the object is within some task-specific range to the target, otherwise $-1$.
+As in \cite{PlappertHER2}, each task has two variants: \textit{Full} and \textit{Rotate}.
 In the \textit{Full} variant, the object's whole 7D pose is required to meet the given target pose.
 In the \textit{Rotate} variants, the 3D object position is ignored and only the 4D object rotation is expected to the satisfy the desired target.
 Robot actions are 20-dimensional controlling the absolute positions of all non-coupled joints of the hand.
 The observations include the positions and velocities of all 24 joints of the robot hand, the object's position and rotation, the object's linear and angular velocities, and the target pose.
 An episode terminates after $100$ time-steps.

 \textbf{Fetch Arm Multiple Object Stacking Environments}.
-The task of stacking multiple objects is built upon the \textit{PickAndPlace} task, taken from the fetch arm single object environments.
-We consider stacking both two and three objects.
-For the $N$-object stacking task, the target has $3N$ dimensions describing the desired positions of all $N$ objects in 3D.
+The stacking task is built upon the \textit{PickAndPlace} task.
+We consider 2- and 3-object stacking tasks.
+For $N$-object stacking task, the target has $3N$ dimensions describing the desired positions of all $N$ objects in 3D.
 Following~\cite{NairMAZA18}, we start these tasks with the first object placed at its desired target.
 The robot needs to perform $N-1$ pick-and-place actions without displacing the first object.
 The reward is zero if all objects are within $5$cm range to their designated targets, otherwise the reward is assigned a value of $-1$.
-The robot actions and observations are similar to those in the \textit{PickAndPlace} task, excepting that the observations include the position, rotation, angular velocity, relative position and linear velocity to the gripper for each object.
-The episode length is 50 time-steps for 2 objects and 100 for 3 objects.
+The robot actions and observations are similar to those in the \textit{PickAndPlace} task.
+The episode length is 50 time-steps for 2-object stacking and 100 for 3-object.